-Kate has more than 25 years of experience riding and training horses.
-Growing up as a hunter/jumper, Kate has extensive experience on the “A” circuit as well as in Pony Club.
+Kate has more than 30 years of experience riding and training horses.
+Growing up primarily as a hunter/jumper, Kate has extensive experience on the “A” circuit as well as in Pony Club.
+Kate also has experience in eventing and dressage.

 As a junior, Kate competed up and down the east coast, starting in the pony hunters and moving up to the junior jumpers.
 She competed in numerous national finals including Pony Jumper and Children’s Jumper finals and Pony Finals.
 Kate even tied for gold in the individual competition of the Junior Olympics.